djaus2/az-iothub-ps1/README.md

 - Place you in the folder to run a Quickstart (menu of them) with the environment variables set so as to be able to run the app/s.
     - You then just enter ```dontnet run`` to run the app/s.
     - There is also a script in some Quickstart folders to fork two processes for when a device and service are required (Eg Device Streaming).
 - The Quickstarts are part of the repository download and have been modified so that you don't need to edit the source to include the connection strings.
-Coonection strings are taken from environemnt variables.
+Connection strings are taken from environment variables.

 Read more on my blog [http://www.sportronics.com.au](http://www.sportronics.com.au)
 Nb: Nothing there yet on this ..coming.